 Descriptive findings on our main variables of interest (variable legend in Table 1) show that only 2.78 percent of companies declare high intensity of investment in social and environmental responsibility, against 14.34 percent declaring medium intensity and 17.19 percent low intensity (Table 2).
 This implies that almost two third of companies (65.60 percent) declare no CSR investment in the 2016-2018 sample period.
-When we go beyond this general definition of investment and go into more specific CSR items we find that 30.97 percent of companies underwent a process of CO2 emission reduction, 20.1 percent have evaluated their environmental performance, 12.1 percent have involved their suppliers into their CSR policies, 83.07 percent companies in the sample have performed at least one of the following circular economy strategies beyond what required by the law (reuse/recycle of waste water, saving material used in production process, use or recycled or reused material as input, differentiated or reused waste).
+When we go beyond this general definition of CSR investment and go into more specific domains we find that 30.97 percent of companies underwent a process of CO2 emission reduction, 20.1 percent have evaluated their environmental performance, 12.1 percent have involved their suppliers into their CSR policies, 83.07 percent companies in the sample have performed at least one of the following circular economy strategies beyond what required by the law (reuse/recycle of waste water, saving material used in production process, use or recycled or reused material as input, differentiated or reused waste).

-More specifically on environmental sustainability, investment made in the three-year period 2016-2018 mainly concerned the installation of efficient machinery, systems and/or appliances that reduce energy consumption (31.3 percent of companies).
+More specifically on environmental sustainability, investment made in the three-year period 2016-2018 mainly concerned the installation of efficient became public.
+The price remained 30 percent lower at a one-year distance.

+4 Volkswagen stock recorded a 20 percent loss on 21 September 2015 after the Environmental Protection Agency's notice of violation machinery, systems and/or appliances that reduce energy consumption (31.3 percent of companies).
 10.0 percent of the surveyed companies have installed plants for the production of energy from renewable sources, in 5.6 percent of cases electric and 3.3 percent thermal, while 3.8 percent bought electric or hybrid vehicles.
-With regard to company's actions to reduce the consumption of resources and manage sustainably waste and emissions, 77.8 percent of companies carried out separate waste collection and recycling, 48.4 percent performed more efficient water management, 46.8 percent managed waste in order to contain and control pollutants and 42.2 percent saved part of the material used in the production processes especially in the sector of water supply, sewerage, waste management and remediation activities.
+Regarding company's actions to reduce the consumption of resources and manage sustainably waste and emissions, 77.8 percent of companies carried out separate waste collection and recycling, 48.4 percent performed more efficient water management, 46.8 percent managed waste in order to contain and control pollutants and 42.2 percent saved part of the material used in the production processes especially in the sector of water supply, sewerage, waste management and remediation activities.
 Overall, 83.8 percent of the companies turned out to be active in actions that aimed to reduce their negative impact on the environment.